Critical Role: Tal'Dorei Campaign Setting

-Critical Role: Tal'Dorei Campaign Setting is a sourcebook that details the continent of Tal'Dorei from the Critical Role campaign setting for the 5th edition of the Dungeons & Dragons fantasy role-playing game.
+Critical Role: Tal'Dorei Campaign Setting is a sourcebook that details the continent of Tal'Dorei from the Critical Roles Exandria campaign setting for the 5th edition of the Dungeons & Dragons fantasy role-playing game.
 It was published by Green Ronin Publishing and released on August 17, 2017; however, it is not considered "official" Dungeons & Dragons material.
 A revised edition, titled Tal'Dorei Campaign Setting Reborn, was published by Darrington Press and released on January 18, 2022.

 Tal'Dorei Campaign Setting

 Summary

 This book adds a variety of options for both players and Dungeon Masters: